ewg118/cvilleracing/index.md

 <img src="{{site.baseurl}}/images/banner.jpg" alt="Team Photo" style="width:100%;"/>

 <p>The Charlottesville Racing Club is a multi-disciplinary cycling club encompassing road, mountain bike, cyclocross, gravel, and triathlons.
-As a club affiliated with USA Cycling, we also host several races per year, and our NICA junior mountain bike team is one of the area's largest, with nearly 100 members.</p>
+As a club affiliated with USA Cycling, we also host several races per year, and our NICA junior mountain bike team is one of the area's largest, with nearly 100 members.
+Follow us on social media (links before) for more information about our club rides and other events.</p>

 <div class="row section">
     <div class="col-md-4">